zhin327/100-days-Zachery-Log/README.md

 1/31 Day 19 - Took a break due to family getting COVID for a few days.
 Recovered,  being back I am still working on the WAR(card game) API project.
 Today we learned how to pull images from the data given via the API, adding pre-loaded images to our game.
 We had some class portions talking about various workings of API's.

 2/1 Day 20 - Finished the game of war project.
 Topics reviewed and covered, callbacks, promises.
 Use of API's (deck of cards API), styling and layout, algorithm practice, UX Improvments.
 Touched on Async/Await.

+2/7 Day 21 - Did not update Github as I was focused on mastering CSS Grid + Flexbox, I have worked to understand the concepts and build upon both of those skills.
+I spent today focusing on cleaning up my Github and updating LinkedIn with a more professional look and feel.